Unidirectional and Bidirectional Elements Examples, Use

 Application and Uses of Bidirectional Element

-Bidirectional elements such as resistors, inductors, capacitors are the most usable component of electrical or electronic circuits.
+Bidirectional elements such as resistors, inductors, and capacitors are the most usable components of electrical or electronic circuits.
 They are used for current limiting, energy conversion, or energy-storing purposes.

 Difference between Unidirectional and Bidirectional Element

-1. The main difference between unidirectional and bidirectional elements is, the unidirectional element allows the flow of current in one direction whereas the bidirectional element allows the flow of current in both directions.
+1. The main difference between unidirectional and bidirectional elements is that the unidirectional element allows the flow of current in one direction whereas the bidirectional element allows the flow of current in both directions.

 3. Bidirectional elements often provide greater control and regulation capabilities due to their ability to operate in both directions.
 Unidirectional elements have limited control options as they primarily allow current flow in one direction.